-When it comes to looking for spots to save in your home, gaps and cracks around windows and doors may not be the first things that come to mind.
+When it comes to looking for ways to save in your home, gaps and cracks around windows and doors may not be the first things that come to mind.
 But they should be!
-Sealing up those sneaky spots can help keep the warm air in during the winter and out during the summer, improving your home's energy efficiency.
+Sealing up those sneaky areas can help keep the warm air in during the winter and out during the summer, improving your home's energy efficiency.
 The best part: you can do it yourself!
-And we promise, it won’t be a Pinterest fail.

 1. Once you've identified the area you want to seal, make sure it's nice and clean before you start.

 2. Measure out the length of the area you’re looking to seal.
 For example, if you’re sealing around your door, measure the door from top to bottom.

 3. Cut your foam weather stripping to measured length and peel off the plastic from the adhesive side.